RenatoFringuello/renatofringuello-base/README.md

-# renatofringuello-css
+# renatofringuello-base
-there is all css document wich i use to stylize every page of the portfolio.
+there is all css and js document wich i use to stylize every page of the portfolio.